sreeharsha-rav/frontend-projects/README.md

 This repository contains the projects I have worked on as a frontend developer.
 The projects are built using various frontend technologies and frameworks such as React.js, Angular, Next.js, and Fresh.

-My current focus is on building projects using TypeScript, Angular, and Next.js.
+My current focus is on building projects using TypeScript, Angular, Vue, React.js, and Next.js.

 ## Projects